Scroll02/my-portfolio/README.md

 A personal portfolio project built using **React + Vite**.

-This repository is mainly for portfolio purposes and as a reference so I can easily run the project again in the future.
+This repository is mainly for portfolio purposes.

 ## Tech Stack
 - React